lkk7/two-bodies/README.md

 ### How to compile/use
 * Use `make` in the main folder of this repository.
-* Edit 'config.cfg' file as needed
+* Edit 'config.cfg' file as needed.
 * Run the executable.

 ------------